firebase/functions-samples/typescript-getting-started/HOW-TO.md

 mkdir src
 mv index.js src/index.ts
 ```
-5. add the following dev dependencies and scripts to functions/package.json
+5. add the following dev dependencies, scripts, and we'll be compiling the js
+files in a directory called `build`, so we can specify where to start loading
+JavaScript for Cloud Functions as `"main"` in functions/package.json
 ```
   "devDependencies": {
     "typescript": "^2.3.2"